50 College Freshman Tips I Wish I Knew Before My First Year

 Social Life Tips for Freshmen

-11. Everyone feels awkward the first month
+11. Everyone feels lost first month

 12. Join one club immediately